polly0081/datasciencecoursera/README.md

 # datasciencecoursera

-created repository as part of The Data Scientist's Toolbox completion in 2014
+originally created repository as part of The Data Scientist's Toolbox course taken in 2014

 going back through course to refresh memory a year later